 Pressure Release Valve: The pressure release valve located on the side of the pressure switch, is designed to automatically release compressed air from the compressor head and the outlet tube when the air compressor reaches "cut-out" pressure or is shut off.
-If the air is not released, the motor will try to start, but will be unable to.
+If the air is not released, the motor will not be able to start.
 The pressure release valve allows the motor to restart freely.
 When the motor stops running, air will be heard escaping from the valve for a few seconds.
-No air should be heard leaking when the motor is running.
+No air should be leaking when the motor is running.